nmathewa/MOM6dev/summs/model_configuration/mod_config.md

 All 4 sides are treated as solid rigid walls among them southern wall is fake rigid boundary.

 Equation of state used in the model is based on *Wright (1997)*.
-Vertical mising uses the KPP scheme with nonlocal mixing.
+Vertical mixing uses the KPP scheme with nonlocal mixing.
 Chlorophyll schemes are not used for estimating shortwave penetration.

 | Field | Data Source | References | Frequency |